Louvryy/dotnet/README.md

 # Louvryy

 ## Description
-This repository contains the source code for the Louvryy library, an efficient image manager for .NET Core projects.
+This repository contains the source code for the Louvryy library, an efficient file manager for .NET Core projects.

 ## Contribution
 We welcome contributions!
 If you find issues, have suggestions, or want to contribute in any way, feel free to open an issue or submit a pull request.